 - Select the right electrode alloy for the metal being welded.

 - Prevent the arc from getting too short.

 - Keep the amperage high enough for the job.

-Weld porosity (also know as wormhole weld) is where gas bubbles accumulate and get trapped inside a weld.
+Weld porosity (also known as wormhole weld) is where gas bubbles accumulate and get trapped inside a weld.
 This is also said to be porous.
 A cross-section of a porous weld bead will resemble a sponge with all the air bubbles trapped inside.

 As you weld, gases like steam, hydrogen, and carbon dioxide can be generated, and they normally bubble out of the molten bead.
 But if the gas bubbles are trapped, they can weaken your joint, and the work is ruined.

-Avoid porous welds
+How to Avoid porous welds